leolanese/leolanese/README.md

 ---

 ### 💬 What people can ask me about:
- - Angular2+
+ - Angular2+, NextJS and ReactJS
  - Responsive Web Design
  - Functional Programing
- - Mobile UX
+ - Agile Methodologies
- - ... and anything in general! 😀
+ - but ... anything in general! 😀

 ---
 ### 📓 Tech Stack: